-The Victory Congressional Fellowship (VCF) brings one outstanding LGBTQ young professional to Washington, DC, for an intensive leadership program.
-Now in its seventh year, the program includes:
+The Victory Congressional Fellowship (VCF) brings one to three outstanding LGBTQ young professionals to Washington, DC, for an intensive leadership program.
+The program includes:

-- A year-long fellowship in the office of a co-chair of the LGBT Equality Caucus supporting the Executive Director of the LGBT Equality Caucus
+- A year-long fellowship in the office of a co-chair of the LGBTQ+ Equality Caucus supporting the Executive Director of the LGBTQ+ Equality Caucus

 - An educational and leadership development program to learn about the legislative process and careers in policy-making